How you treat your voice, and the care that you take of it, will directly impact your vocal health.

 When recovering, start off slowly, with random humming, lips trills and sliding exercises in your mid range.
 Gradually increase the amount of time spent doing these exercises over several days.

 Professional singers should save their voice for the job.
 If they’re in recovery, minimise social vocal use.
 Plan vocal breaks.
-Try to use your voice less.
+Try to use your voice wisely.

 Please note: These tips are not designed to be a replacement for seeing your doctor.

 As you recover, slowly build your vocal exercises, for 5-10 minutes per day.
-If you voice becomes horse, stop immediately for a further few days before trying again.
+If you voice becomes hoarse, stop immediately for a further few days before trying again.

 Learn more about Pedagogy (the Science of Singing Technique) or Repairing Vocal Damage.